RapidSoftwareSolutions/RapidAPIConnect_PHP/README.md

 ```

 ###Read Stream
-If the file is locally stored, you can read it using `fs` and pass the read stream to the block, like the following:
+If the file is locally stored, you can read it using `CURLFile` and pass the read stream to the block, like the following:
 ```
     $image = new CURLFile('/YOUR_PATH_HERE/maxresdefault.jpg');